jkk/jkk.github.io/_posts/2015-07-08-frontend-is-eating-the-world.markdown

 Guess what?
 Some of the smartest and highest-paid software engineers in the world are applying their formidable brainpower to frontend problems, leveraging JavaScript in particular -- directly or as a platform -- to solve those problems.
 Facebook, Netflix, Google -- they're all working very hard to push the state of the art forward in this area.

+The problems they're trying to solve are hard.
+They deal with heavy computer science-y topics: state, concurrency, asynchrony, caching.
+User interfaces aren't easy!

 ### A new era

 The days of client-side scripting as a decorative after-thought are over. jQuery spaghetti is not how modern solutions are built.